Glued to the telly: Fans cheer as English soccer returns - WHIZ News

 During the lockdown and with the resumption of the season in doubt, the league had feared it could lose more than $1 billion for failing to meet broadcasting commitments.

-Of the five biggest soccer nations in Europe, England will be the fourth to get back on the field.
+Of the five biggest soccer nations in Europe, England is the fourth to get back on the field.
 Germany was first last month, while Spain and Italy resumed this month.
 France canceled the remainder of its season while the virus was still peaking — as did England’s neighbor, Scotland.

 When teams were finally allowed to return to training, social distancing measures and testing for COVID-19 were put into place.
 Soccer authorities have now agreed to allow five substitutions in each match, rather than three, to cut down on injuries.